 A window appears letting you know the task was successfully assigned to your students.
 Select I'm done to return to your Dashboard.

-Once it is the date and time you chose for the Assign To Students On field, your students will be able to access your assignment from their Dashboard by following these steps.
+Once the date and time deadline for the assignment arrives, your students will be able to access your assignment from their Dashboard by following these steps.

 Step 9: (optional) assign to some students

 A list of students for your selected class or classes appears.
 Select individual students to assign the task to or select Assign all to choose all students in a class.
 Select Add students to confirm your student selection.